DiscordFactory/core/doc/Application.md

 When you develop your application, you will have to import and operate your [discord client](https://discord.js.org/#/docs/main/stable/class/Client).

-For performance reasons, the `client' instance is not transferred to the instance of your files such as events, commands, hooks, etc.
+For performance reasons, the `client` instance is not transferred to the instance of your files such as events, commands, hooks, etc.

 However, you can still access it via an `entry` class as below :
 ```ts